Hawaii Special Alerts

 Current Situation in Hawaii

-- Hawaii currently has 387 confirmed statewide cases of COVID-19 (Oahu, 292; Maui, 44; Kauai, 17; Hawaii island, 23; Hawaii residents outside of the state, 2; and cases pending, 9).
-Five deaths due to COVID-19 have now been reported in Hawaii.
+- Hawaii currently has 651 confirmed statewide cases of COVID-19 (Oahu, 421; Maui, 119; Kauai, 20; Hawaii island, 81; Hawaii residents outside of the state, 10; and cases pending, 0).
+17 deaths due to COVID-19 have been reported in Hawaii.
+In total, 83 individuals required hospitalization, and 606 have recovered and been released from isolation.

-- To help mitigate the spread of the virus, residents and visitors are encouraged to follow CDC guidelines regarding hygiene, social distancing and avoiding large gatherings of more than 10 people.
+- To help mitigate the spread of the virus, residents and visitors are encouraged to follow CDC guidelines regarding hygiene, social distancing, and avoiding gatherings with multiple people.

-- Starting March 26, 2020, all residents and passengers arriving by airlines will be subject to a 14-day quarantine.
+- All residents and passengers arriving by airlines will be subject to a 14-day quarantine, until at least June 30th.

 Visitors should know that Hawaii’s visitor industry continues to maintain the highest standards for sanitation and has taken additional steps to enhance its efforts at hotels, attractions, restaurants and other public spaces across the Hawaiian Islands to prevent the spread of infectious diseases amongst residents and visitors.
 The industry is also taking proactive steps to educate its workforce to continue practicing good hygiene at home and on the job.
 Visit the official GoHawaii.com website for more details on this event here.